 Connected TV includes all devices that fit into the following descriptions:

-- Set top boxes: Devices delivering traditional cable and video on demand content.
+- Set top boxes: devices delivering traditional cable and video-on-demand (VOD) content.

 Connected TV devices can show different types of content, including:

 - Over-the-top: TV-like video content delivered by a video provider over the internet.